seanorama/masterclass/security-advanced/README.md

 ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-proxyuser.png)

 - Save and restart HDFS
-  - Ambari will show that other components need restarting too but you can proceed without restarting those for now.
+  - Ambari will show that other components need restarting too but you can proceed without restarting those for now to save time (we will restart those later)

 - For now we will skip configuring Ambari Agents for Non-Root